Robot Vacuum Not Working? Narwal Troubleshooting Guide to Fix Common Issues (Charging, Mapping, Suction & Wi-Fi)

 [cta:flow-robot-vacuum-and-mop]

-Encoder Abnormal Robot Vacuum
+Fix Encoder Abnormal Error on Narwal Robot Vacuum

 Problem: Some robot vacuums may display an encoder abnormal error, usually related to wheel movement or navigation sensors.